Works

 Why paint, if not for the money?

-Back then, I thought the point of doing art was to earn money.
+For a long time, I thought the point of doing art was to earn money.
 Now?
 I think I’m more interested in telling the story.
 A couple of years ago I discovered art journaling.
 I make my journal entries on paper most of the time, but I also do some with a mix of paper and digital, as I explained earlier.

 The drawings aren’t masterpieces, but they tell the story better than a masterpiece.
 Even in their imperfect-ness, they declare their tale.